william-spongberg/COMP30024-Project-A/README.md

 ---

-| Run program using: python -m search < file.csv
+## Running the project

 Use a terminal that accepts coloured ANSI for best results (e.g. CMD)

+- python -m search < file.csv

 ## Team Members